Limitations imposed by complementarity: Preliminaries

-We will work in the general formulation of \textit{operational theories} (for more details, see \cite{ferrie}).
-An operational theory models mathematicaly a physical experiment in terms of primitive notions as preparations, measurements, outcomes and systems.
-More precisely, a preparation is a completely specified experimental procedure; a set of mutuallly exclusive preparations for an experiment forms then a set $\mathcal{P}$.
+\paragraph{Operational theories.} We take inspiration in the formulation of \textit{operational theories} \cite{ferrie}.
+An operational theory models mathematically a physical experiment in terms of primitive notions as preparations, measurements, outcomes and systems.
+More precisely, a preparation is a completely specified experimental procedure -- a set of mutually exclusive preparations for an experiment forms then a set $\mathcal{P}$.
 In an experiment, a preparation $P\in\mathcal{P}$ is subjected to a measurement $M$, which is an element of a set $\mathcal{M}$ of mutually exclusive measurements.
 This irreversible procedure gives some outcome $k$, which is one element of a set $\mathcal{K}$ of mutually exclusive and exhaustive outcomes.
-The goal of any operational theory is to determine the probability $p(k|P,M)$, i.e., the probability that outcome $k$ occurs given that we are performing the measurement $M$ of the preparation $P$.
+The goal of any operational theory is then to determine the probability $p(k|P,M)$, i.e., the probability that the outcome $k$ occurs given that we are performing the measurement $M$ of the preparation $P$.
 Shortly, an operational theory is a specification $\{\mathcal{P},\mathcal{M}, \mathcal{K},p(k|P,M)\}$.
 For example, quantum theory is an operational theory where the preparations are given by density operators, measurements are given by observables and the probabilities are calculated through the rule $Tr(\rho E_k)$, where $\{E_k\}$ are elements of a Positive Operator-Valued Measure (POVM) associated with the observable $M$.

 For a two-level system it is usual to work in the so-called Bloch vector representation.
 A preparation is fully specified by a three-dimensional Bloch vector with real components $\mathbf{r}=(r_x,r_y,r_z)$; for example, $x$, $y$ and $z$ are understood as orthogonal directions in space for the Stern-Gerlach apparatus and as the three independent polarization degrees of freedom in optical setups.
-A measurement on a two-level system has only two outcomes, which we will denote by $\pm 1$; we will refer to this dichotomic measurement in direction $\mathbf{\hat{n}}$ as $\sigma_{\mathbf{\hat{n}}}$.
+A measurement on a two-level system has only two outcomes, which we denote by $\pm 1$; we refer to this dichotomic measurement in direction $\mathbf{\hat{n}}$ as $\sigma_{\mathbf{\hat{n}}}$.
 It is an empirical evidence that the probabilities are calculated through the formula